Do I need to have my music mastered?

 Can you master your own songs?

 In my opinion, yes.
 While it may not be optimal I think it’s certainly doable.
 These days mastering can be considered a luxury.
-Some of us have no budget for our projects and are doing everything ourselves and paying someone for mastering is not a possibility.
+Some of us have no budget for our projects and are doing everything ourselves and paying a professional to do mastering for us is not a possibility.

 But there are some big obstacles to face.
 Like the fact that our rooms are lying to us, and they will continue to do so in the same way when we try to master our songs.
 This is why low end is probably one of the most common problems in mixes, because we’re mixing in less than ideal acoustic spaces and the low frequencies are usually the most affected by this.
 Room modes and nodes can cause frequencies to build up or to completely disappear in some parts of your listening environment.
 This is one of the main reasons having someone else listen to and correct your mixes is so valuable.